chrisjackson-pellicle/Yang-and-Smith-paralogy-resolution/README.md

 ## Changelog

+*25 September 2024*

+- Fixed a bug when the option `--use_clustal` is used.
+- Updated version of `paragone.nf` script to v1.1.1 (for running ParaGone version 1.1.3).

 *05 October 2023*

 - Fixed a bug with the Nextflow script that resulted in 'internal' outgroup sequences not being added back in to alignments prior to paralogy resolution, if they had been removed by previous alignment QC steps.